Butterworth filter: High-frequency roll-off

 In decibels, the high-frequency roll-off is therefore 20$n$ dB/decade, or 6$n$ dB/octave (the factor of 20 is used because the power is proportional to the square of the voltage gain; see 20 log rule.)

+Minimum order

+To design a Butterworth filter using the minimum required number of elements, the minimum order of the Butterworth filter may be calculated as follows.